Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 "Over the bridge!" cried Gandalf, recalling his strength.
 "Fly!
 This is a foe beyond any of you.
 I must hold the narrow way."
 (Italics mine-RCD)

-Gandalf and the Bridge of Khazad-dum -- Ted Naismith illustration
+Gandalf at the Bridge of Khazad-dum -- Ted Naismith illustration

 The "narrow way" is a figure of speech used repeatedly by Macaulay to refer to the Tiber bridge defended by Horatius Cocles (stanzas XXXVI and XLI ("to win the narrow way") and stanza LII ("scowled at the narrow way").
 The term "narrow way" was certainly familiar to Tolkien's generation of schoolboys from their recitations of "Horatius".
 Like Horatius with Herminius and Lartius, Gandalf defended the "narrow way" flanked by his two companions--valiant defenders Aragorn and Boromir.